iotaledger/identity.rs/examples/README.md

 | 7 | [account_stronghold](./account/stronghold.rs) | An example that utilizes a diff and integration chain to publish updates to a DID Document. |

-The following examples are avaliable for using the low-level APIs, which provides more flexibility at the cost of complexity:
+The following examples are available for using the low-level APIs, which provides more flexibility at the cost of complexity:

 | # | Name | Information |
 | :--: | :----------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------- |